LiMinggang/madedit-mod/README.txt

 Mod v0.4.19
 Fix: Disable safe mode in PanChinese search
 Fix: String encoding bug in MadPython #304
-New: Utf8ToLocal and LocalToUtf8 for MadPython
-Add more Regex error strings for translation
+New: PrintStr, Utf8ToLocal and LocalToUtf8 for MadPython Add more Regex error strings for translation
 Update Simplifed Chinese translation